How to Choose the Perfect Heels for Dancing

 Beginner (Stability & Comfort)

-Shoes with firm support and a shorter/lower heel are ideal for beginners to build strength and balance.
-Here are our three favorite picks:
+Shoes with firm support and a shorter/lower heel are ideal for those still building strength and balance.
+Here are a few beginner-friendly styles that help new dancers feel confident from the very first steps:

 Intermediate (Balance & Flexibility)

-Shoes that allow dancers to begin exploring more movement and maybe a bit more height, while staying supported.
-These three intermediate dance heels are great options:
+Shoes that allow dancers to begin exploring more movement and height, while staying supported, are best for intermediate dancers.
+Here we have four designs that stand out as ideal choices:

 Advanced (Performance & Style)